sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

    :align: center
    :width: 40%

-On Successfull installation of wheel file on Databricks Cluster, it will show under ``Libararies``.
+On Successfull installation of wheel file on Databricks Cluster, it would be displayed under ``Libararies``.

 .. figure:: ../_assets/configuration/wheelpack.PNG
    :alt: Databricks
    :align: center
    :width: 40%

-you can upload ``fire-3.1.0-py3-none-any.whl`` file even in s3 Bucket which is accessible from Databricks Cluster.
+You can upload ``fire-3.1.0-py3-none-any.whl`` file even in s3 Bucket which is accessible from Databricks Cluster.

 Once you Upload ``fire-3.1.0-py3-none-any.whl`` file in s3 Bucket, Login to Databricks Cluster & inside Libraries tab.